 Table of Contents:

-- The Different Types of Curly Hair
+- What Are The 3 Different Curly Hair Types?

 - How Many Curl Types Can You Have?

 - What Are the Benefits of Knowing Your Type?